Posted by MIT Sloan Executive Education - 4 months and 26 days ago

 For the last year or so, there’s been a significant amount of news coverage around the wages paid to low-income earners, such as those working at fast food outlets and in retail stores.
 There have been public protests, calls for boycotts, and legislation to raise the minimum wage in some states.

-Posted by MIT Sloan Executive Education - 3 years and 7 months and 6 days ago
+Posted by MIT Sloan Executive Education - 4 years and 6 days ago

 Strong leadership and innovation are ideals and skills that should not be limited to the business world.
 In fact, one could make a strong argument that innovation is needed more in non-profit and government organizations than in corporations.
 Of course, we’d argue that innovation is needed everywhere.
 And, that nearly every kind of organization can benefit from it.